Ali-AliAkbari/Artificial-Pressure-Method/README.md

 ## Methodology

-The finite volume method is used for spatial discretization.
 The artificial pressure approach modifies the governing equations to maintain stability and ensure a coupled solution for velocity and pressure.
 A structured Cartesian grid is used, and boundary conditions are enforced at the domain edges.
 For incorporating solid geometries like a forward-step, a mask function is implemented to distinguish fluid and solid regions.
 The mask assigns a value of 1 to fluid regions and 0 to solid regions, ensuring that computations are performed only in the fluid domain.

 ### Mask Function Implementation